snuutti-school/game-math/README.md

 2. `Trolley` moves in position that makes `Cable` ready to pick up `Concrete`. `Trolley` movement is still constrained by near and far limit points
 3. Adjust `Cable` length so that `Hook` can reach `Concrete` and pick it up
 4. Wait 1 second and gradually lift up the `Concrete` until it reaches `Cable` minimum length
-5. Detach `Concete` and move it to a random location that the next sequence can reach it.
-Hint: that position is constrained by `Trolley`'s near/far limit and `Cable`'s min/max length
+5. Detach `Concete` and move it to a random location that the next sequence can reach it

 | Grade | Mechanics |
 | :---: | ------------- |